 Lester Carey parks his shopping cart full of paint supplies on the neutral ground on Martin Luther King Jr. Boulevard near Claiborne Avenue.
-Carey, dressed in a red shirt tucked into high-waisted brown slacks, sits on a folding chair and peels shrimp and crawfish from a clear plastic bag.
+Carey, dressed in a red shirt tucked into high-waisted brown slacks, sits and peels shrimp and crawfish from a clear plastic bag.

 Asked where one can find his work, he waves a hand.